 Halogen Free Terminals: A trend or a necessity?

 In a vast range of applications, engineers and project managers are encountering new industry requirements that are leading to the emergence of alternative “halogen-free” material-based wire management products (e.g. halogen free terminals/ LS0H or zero halogen).
-As industry requirements, environmental trends and risk prevention drive toward future growth of these products, there are still many questions that need to be answered in order to specify their use.
+As industry requirements, environmental trends and risk prevention drive toward future growth of these products, there are still many questions to answer in order to specify their use.

 What are halogens?
 What does “halogen free” mean?
 Why is it so important?
-And, in what applications is a halogen free product needed?
+And, in what applications is a halogen free product necessary?

 What is a Halogen?